Last updated on: January 27th, 2020

 Building the Protected App

-tns build ios --bundle
+ns build ios

 or

-tns build android --bundle
+ns build android

-After the build process completes, you’ll find the build APK file inside the platforms
+After the build process completes, you’ll find the build APK file inside the platforms folder, specifically on platforms/android|ios>/app/build/outputs/apk/debug.

 Final Thoughts

-With the set of transformations we selected, we've successfully concealed the source code of our app with the most advanced obfuscation techniques available today.
-This will make it extremely hard for anyone to reverse engineer this code and, thanks to Jscrambler's Code Hardening feature, this protection is completely up-to-date and resilient against reverse engineering tools and techniques.
+This will make it extremely hard for anyone to reverse-engineer this code.
+With the Code Hardening feature, this protection is up-to-date and resilient against reverse engineering tools and techniques.

 If you wish to increase the potency and resilience of your protected code further, you can use additional security layers such as Code Locks and Self-Defending.
 These will ensure that your code has anti-debugging and anti-tampering features.